jundalisay/spblist/content/en/research/poincare/science/chapter-13c.md

 There are 2 kinds of open conduction currents.

 There are first the currents of discharge of a condenser, or of any conductor whatever.

 There are also cases in which the electric charges describe a closed contour, being displaced by conduction in one part of the circuit and by convection in the other part.

 The question might be regarded as solved for open currents of the first kind; they were closed by currents of displacement.
 For open currents of the second kind the solution appeared still more simple.

-It seemed that if the current were closed it could only be by the current of convection itself.
+If the current were closed it could only be by the current of convection itself.

 For that purpose it was sufficient to admit that a “convection current”—i.e., a charged conductor in motion—could act on the galvanometer.
 But experimental confirmation was lacking.

 It was difficult to obtain a sufficient intensity even by increasing as much as possible the charge and the velocity of the conductors.